fbpx

 Description

-Spend a week exploring some of the best bits of northwestern Europe, from Paris to Amsterdam.
-Walk the streets of romantic Paris, have a beer in Brussels and discover hidden gems in Ghent.
-Walk along the cobbled alleys in Belgium, cycle along canals in Amsterdam and visit a floating farm in Rotterdam.
-Tick iconic landmarks off your bucket list, spend a day in Bruges and enjoy free time to explore at your own pace – all with like-minded travellers!
+Spend a week exploring some of the best bits of Benelux, from Paris to Amsterdam.
+Walk the streets of the romantic City of Lights, then travel like a local by train to Brussels for a beer and some of those famous fries.
+Discover medieval gems in Ghent and the coastal city of Bruges.
+Cycle along canals in Amsterdam and immerse yourself in art and European history at world-famous museums.
+Tick iconic landmarks off your bucket list, while enjoying free time to explore at your own pace – all with like-minded travellers by your side!

 Trip Name